raveendragollaprolu/terraform-Mastering/Day-1/04-aws-connection.md

 # Setup Terraform for AWS

-To configure AWS credentials and set up Terraform to work with AWS, you'll need to follow these steps:
+## to configure AWS credentials and set up Terraform to work with AWS, you'll need to follow these steps:

 1. **Install AWS CLI (Command Line Interface)**: